F-1 Optional Practical Training (OPT)

 Step 2.
-Pay/prepare your $100 Post-Completion Services Fee to Berkeley International Office via credit/debit card, check or money order (no cash).
+Pay/prepare your $100 Post-Completion Services Fee to Berkeley International Office via credit/debit card, check, or money order (no cash).

 - Credit/Debit Card: Click here to make your payment online via our secure portal.
 You must print your receipt/proof of payment and attach it to your OPT I-20 Request form (see Step 3).

-- Check or Money Order: Make check or money order payable to order of "UC Regents" and write your Student ID Number in the notes/memo section; attach your check or money order to the OPT I-20 Request form (see Step 3).
+- Check or Money Order: Make the check or money order payable to the order of "UC Regents" and write your Student ID Number in the notes/memo section; attach your check or money order to the OPT I-20 Request form (see Step 3).

 Step 3.
-Submit the OPT I-20 Request Form [doc] signed by your Academic Adviser and attached proof of payment (see Step 2) to Berkeley International Office.
+Submit the OPT I-20 Request Form [doc] signed by your academic adviser and attached proof of payment (see Step 2) to Berkeley International Office.
 The OPT I-20 Request Form will not be accepted without proof of payment.

 Step 5.
 You may pick up your new OPT I-20 at Berkeley International Office in 3 business days after submitting your application.
 (You will NOT receive any email notification to pick up the I-20 unless there is a delay).

 Step 6.
-Review the OPT Tutorial [pdf] to fully prepare all documents and application forms for USCIS.
+Review the OPT tutorial [pdf] to fully prepare all documents and application forms for USCIS.
 Directly prior to mailing, review the OPT Application Checklist (short video) before mailing your application to USCIS.
 Note: You are responsible for mailing your OPT application to USCIS and USCIS must receive your OPT application within 30 days of the Issue Date listed on page 1 of your I-20 and within 60 days of your completion date.

 How do I choose my OPT start date?